-School Demographics
+School Demograhics

-Howard D. McMillan Middle School is located on 22.56 acres in a residential community of Southwest Kendall.
+Howard D. McMillan Middle School was built in 1976 and is located on 22.56 acres in a residential community of Southwest Kendall.
 This comprehensive middle school provides educational opportunities for students in grades six, seven, and eight.
-The school houses approximately 1,170 students with an ethnic/racial makeup of 90% Hispanic, 6% White Non-Hispanic, 2% African American, and 2% Asian/Indian/Multiracial.
+Classroom instruction is delivered during six periods with a 50 minute duration for each class.
+The school houses approximately 1,150 students with an ethnic/racial make up of 87.3% Hispanic, 6.5% White Non-Hispanic, 3.2% African American, and 3% Asian/Indian/Multiracial.
 Howard D. McMillian Middle School has a community school program and is the first secondary school known as a Model School for Inclusion.
+There are currently 8 inclusion teachers team-teaching in all the core subject areas.
+The average class size is 20.36, which represents a teacher-student ratio is 20 to 1.
+Additionally, the average class size for SPED is 10 to 1.
+The average student attendance rate at McMillan Middle is 96.7 percent while the retention rate is 1.8 percent and the promotion rate is 98.2 percent.
+Howard D. McMillan is a a Title I and Model Inclusion school with approximately 67% of the SPED students enrolled in regular classes.
+The school has 242 students who scored at level 1 and 2 in Intensive Mathematics and 303 students who scored at level 1 and 2 in Intensive Reading.
+Howard D. McMillan feeds into the G. Holmes Braddock.
+The students are offered different activities to ensure their successful transition; grade 6 students are offered Middle Grade moves, grade 7 receives Career Planning through civics classes and grade 8 students receive College Planning activities.
 The faculty and parents, along with the Educational Excellence School Advisory Council (EESAC), work together to ensure that the school is... a place where every child matters.